jenkins-x/jx-docs/content/en/v3/develop/reference/jx/project/spring/_index.md

       --deploy-kind string             The kind of deployment to use for the project.
 Should be one of knative, default --dir string                     Specify the directory to import (default ".")
       --docker-registry-org string     The name of the docker registry organisation to use.
 If not specified then the Git provider organisation will be used
-      --dry-run                        Performs local changes to the repo but skips the import into Jenkins X --env-name string                The name of the environment to create (only used for env projects) --env-strategy string            The promotion strategy of the environment to create (only used for env projects) (default "Never")
+      --dry-run                        Performs local changes to the repo but skips the import into JayeX --env-name string                The name of the environment to create (only used for env projects) --env-strategy string            The promotion strategy of the environment to create (only used for env projects) (default "Never")
       --git-kind string                the kind of git server to connect to